Internal Communications Campaigns: How to Create Great Internal Comms Plans

 STEP EIGHT: Do something with your results.

 Don’t spend all that time measuring and not share with leadership what you accomplished.
 This step is all about highlighting your strategic process and improvement plan.
-You should highlight how you are contributing to the bottom line of the organization by working towards business objectives.
+You should highlight how you are contributing to the bottom line of the company by working towards business objectives with each of your internal communications campaigns.